 This workshop examines specific legislation and practical strategies for work, health and safety within an early childhood education and care setting.
 Educators will explore policies, procedures and legislation to gain a clear understanding of their role and responsibilities to ensure the safety of self, others and the service.
-This involves discussions around identifying hazards and controlling risks, workplace emergencies, documenting, safe work practices.
+This involves discussions around identifying hazards and controlling risks, workplace emergencies, documenting, and sharing information and safe work practices.